 Adriana Pentz is a passionate maternal mental health advocate and social entrepreneur.
 With over 17 years of teaching and working with young leaders, Adriana has led a variety of initiatives from training young professionals in creating social change, to running after school robotics classes.
 She currently serves as the Founder of the Westchester Postpartum Group, and runs ESL classes for K-2 grade children.
 Adriana lives in Sleepy Hollow with her husband and two children.

-Professor of Learning Research at the MIT Media Lab, develops new technologies and activities to engage people (especially children) in creative learning experiences.
+Mitchel Resnick is a Professor of Learning Research at the MIT Media Lab, where he develops new technologies and activities to engage people (especially children) in creative learning experiences.
 His Lifelong Kindergarten research group develops the Scratch programming software and online community, the world’s largest coding platform for kids.
-His group also collaborates with the LEGO Company on the development of new educational ideas and products, including LEGO Mindstorms robotics kits.
+His group also collaborates with the LEGO® Company on the development of new educational ideas and products, including LEGO® Mindstorms robotics kits.
 Resnick co-founded the Computer Clubhouse project, an international network of 100 after-school learning centers, where youth from low-income communities learn to express themselves creatively with new technologies.
 Resnick earned an undergraduate degree in physics from Princeton, and a Masters and PhD degrees in computer science from MIT.
 He was awarded the McGraw Prize in Education (2011), the AACE EdMedia Pioneer Award (2013), and the ISTE Making IT Happen Award (2018).
 He is author of the book Lifelong Kindergarten, which won the PROSE award for Education Practice in 2018.

 Sara Lee Schupf

-Sara Lee Schupf is focused on STEM initiatives especially those relating to STEM education.
+Sara Lee Schupf is focused on STEM initiatives, especially those relating to STEM education.
 In addition, she supports programs and ideas that provide more opportunities for women and girls to engage in STEM.
-She initiated the Weizmann Women and Science Award, and currently Sara is a Trustee of the New York Hall of Science and Eugene Lang College, the Liberal Arts College at the New School.
-She is Trustee Emerita of Skidmore College and a fellow of the American Academy of Arts and Sciences.
+She initiated the Weizmann Women and Science Award, and is currently a Trustee of the New York Hall of Science, Eugene Lang College, and the Liberal Arts College at the New School.
+She is also a Trustee Emerita of Skidmore College and a fellow of the American Academy of Arts and Sciences.
 She is the namesake of the former Sara Lee Corporation.

 Laura Hart / founder&CEO

 Laura is a bit of a child whisperer.
-She absolutely loves the energy children and has a hand in every curriculum and class to make sure each student’s needs are met and that they leave Robofun becoming more a confident and eager learner.
+She absolutely loves the energy children and has a hand in every curriculum and class to make sure each student’s needs are met and that they leave Robofun as a more confident and eager learner.
 She is a passionate environmentalist and shares her worm composting along with other science projects with our Robofun students.